 Engaging the public in their climate decision-making in these ways enables local authorities to build a deeper understanding of local preferences, aspirations and needs.
 This supports the development of policy that is more likely to achieve public buy-in.
 It also allows local authorities to reach beyond those they most often hear from.
 This builds trust and is a key step in achieving a fair transition to Net Zero.

 For local authorities, engaging the public in climate decision-making is not, however, without risks.
 For example, commissioning public engagement before there is clarity of focus and a plan for how it will feed into decision-making can limit its impact at best and frustrate communities at its worst.
 Local Climate Engagement (LCE) aims to help tackle these and other challenges, and to support robust engagement plans.

-LCE enables local authorities and partnerships to plan, commission and deliver high quality public engagement in their climate decision-making, in a way that benefits both them and their local population.
-Developed by Involve and four partner organisations - Democratic Society, Shared Future, UK100 and Climate Outreach - it provides local authorities with a package of training, mentoring and hands-on support.
+LCE will enable local authorities and partnerships to plan, commission and deliver high quality public engagement in their climate decision-making, in a way that benefits both them and their local population.
+Developed by Involve and four partner organisations - Democratic Society, Shared Future, UK100 and Climate Outreach - this programme provides local authorities with a package of training, mentoring and hands-on support.

 Finding out more

 If you are interested to find out more about this programme, please see the programme prospectus and FAQs below.
 For any further questions, please contact email@example.com.